DevExpress/dotnet-eud/interface-elements-for-desktop/articles/rich-text-editor/track-changes/enable-track-changes.md

 # Enable Track Changes

-The Rich Text Editor allows you to use Track Changes to make revisions in a document.
+The **Track Changes** feature allows you to keep track of the changes.

 ## Turn On Track Changes